MataOl/waa/README.md

 3. For testing, use the same project we used throughout the whole course.
 4. **Automate** following scenarios, use your own names for the methods:

-     a) Enter all data (fond, sum, email, years), the button "Apply for saving" is enabled.
+     a) Enter all data (fond, sum, email, years), check that the "Apply for saving" button is enabled.

      b) Enter all data (fond, sum, email, years), check that the sums are not empty.